 Cornwall, United Kingdom

-I am an experienced developer, team leader and thinker with a passion for maximizing access to information that empowers individuals and groups to get things done.
-I'm a vocal advocate of the open web, open protocols and open source.
-I make tools that allow people to create, share and synthesize information on the web so they can learn and collaborate.
+I am an experienced software developer, team leader and thinker with a passion for maximizing access to the information that empowers individuals and groups to get things done.
+I'm a vocal advocate of open protocols, open source, and the open web.
+I create tools that allow people to create, share and synthesize information on the web so they can learn and collaborate.